apache/flink-kubernetes-operator/docs/content/docs/custom-resource/snapshots.md

 This is necessary so cleanup can be performed by the operator for old snapshots.

 Users can control the cleanup behaviour by specifying a maximum age and maximum count for the savepoint and checkpoint resources in the history.
+If a max age is specified for checkpoints/savepoints, FlinkStateSnapshot resources will be cleaned up based on the `metadata.creationTimestamp` field.
+Snapshots will be cleaned up regardless of their status, so with a very low max age/count policy, but the operator will always keep at least 1 completed FlinkStateSnapshot at all time.

 ```
 kubernetes.operator.savepoint.history.max.age: 24 h